Zoxc/crusader/docs/LOCAL_TESTS.md

   [Crusader README](../README.md) and
   [Understanding Crusader Results](./RESULTS.md)
   for details.

-4. _Note:_ If both the computers (client and server) are on the LAN side of the router (whether they are on Wi-Fi or Ethernet), the results will reflect the _switching_ capability, not the _routing_ capability of the router.
+**Note:** If both the computers (client and server) are on the LAN side of the router (whether they are on Wi-Fi or Ethernet), the results will reflect the _switching_ capability, not the _routing_ capability of the router.
-   To test the routing capability, test against a server that's on the broader Internet.
+   To test the routing capability, test against a server that's on the WAN side of the router or the broader Internet.

 **Note:** The Crusader program has both a GUI and a command-line binary.
 Both act as a client or a server.